Large Language Models are Effective Text Rankers with Pairwise Ranking Prompting: Conclusion

 \section{Conclusion}

-In this paper, we propose to use pairwise prompting for ranking tasks.
-To the best of our knowledge, this is the first time in the literature showing that very competitive ranking performance can be achieved using moderate-sized, open-sourced LLMs.
+In this paper, we propose to use pairwise prompting with LLMs for text ranking tasks.
+To the best of our knowledge, these are the first published results demonstrating very competitive ranking performance using moderate-sized, open-sourced LLMs.
 The key insights are the observation of the difficulties of LLMs handling ranking tasks in the existing pointwise and listwise formulations.
-Our designed pairwise ranking prompting (PRP) is effective in reducing the burden of LLMs.
-We also discuss efficiency concerns and ways to mitigate them, and several good properties of PRP.
+Our proposed Pairwise Ranking Prompting (PRP) is effective in reducing the burden of LLMs and shows robust performance on 9 datasets.
+We also discuss efficiency concerns and ways to mitigate them, and several benefits of PRP, such as insensitivity to input ordering and support for both generation and scoring LLM APIs.

-This version is a preprint.
-Besides the directions we mentioned in Section~\ref{sec:discuss}, we are actively working on proposing more effective prompts, more efficient ranking paradigms, and evaluating on more LLMs and datasets.